Create a Morning Routine to Boost your Mental Health

 Stimulate Your Body.

 You do not have to take a 5 am workout class to stimulate your body.
 Stimulating your body looks different for everyone.
-Reading is a great way to stimulate your mind while meditating and light yoga can help get juices flowing.
+Reading is a great way to stimulate your mind while meditating, and light yoga can help get your juices flowing.
 Exercise helps to increase the production of the neurotransmitters we know as serotonin and norepinephrine.
 These act to enhance our body’s ability to deal with stressors that are inevitable throughout our day.
 Those who exercise regularly tend to be less stressed due to endorphins and are more able to maintain a balance between work and play.

 Write it Down.